Applications are closed for 2022. Please check back in spring 2023.

-The Northern Plains Summer Art Institute is taking applications for its second annual intensive summer art program through May 1, 2021.
-The institute will be held June 13-25, 2021.
-Due to the evolving situation with COVID-19 a final decision will be made if the institute will be held on location or online by May 10, 2021.
+The Northern Plains Summer Art Institute is taking applications for its second annual intensive summer art program through May 1, 2022.
+The institute will be held June 12-24, 2022.

 The Northern Plains Summer Art Institute (NPSAI) is a two-week intensive art program for Native American high school and college students seeking an art education that mixes fundamentals in art and a connection to their cultural identity.
 Students will spend two weeks with their peers learning from active Native American professionals in multiple disciplines of the art world.
 As part of the Museum’s Creativity Among Native American Artists Initiative, the program is free for all who attend.

 The Northern Plains is home to many Northern Plains and Woodland nations across the Midwest, and out of many of these Nations some of the most prolific artists have emerged.
 From Oscar Howe (Yanktonai Dakota), Robert Penn (Omaha), and Fritz Scholder (Luiseño) a long tradition of world class artists have had their roots from right here in the Midwest.
 The NPSAI looks to foster this tradition, from artist/educators an education that will support and strengthen the next generation of young artists.

 Joe Williams, Director of Community Education & Director of Native American Programs

 Eligible candidates for NPSAI are Native American high school entering the 10th-12th grade in the fall of 2022 and currently enrolled college-aged students who are dedicated to pursuing the visual arts, and are interested in their Native American culture.
 Students will be selected based on a submitted portfolio of their artwork, one letter of reference, and a signed guardian permission form.
 Applications are due by May 1, 2022.